Anard/HelpSh/README.md

 ${normal} tag resets all changes made in Terminal
 Read file help.cnf for other tags and colors names

-CAREFUL : Always finish your command by a ${normal}.
+IMPORTANT : Always finish your command by a ${normal}.
 Else your changes will still apply to every Terminal output.